Discrete Class-A Topology

 At a negative ratio, the characteristic curve bends and returns back down after crossing the threshold.
 The louder the input signal, the lower the output signal – perfect for groovy compression effects.
 To get a grip on the extreme ‘destruction’ this can cause, engaging the Gain Reduction Limiter is just the right idea.

-Beyond infinity – made possible by the xpressor ;-)
+Beyond infinity – made possible by the mpressor 500 ;-)

 Gain Reduction Limiter

-This novel limiter is not placed in the audio path as usual, but restricts the control voltage of the compressor instead.
+This unique limiter is not placed in the audio path as usual, but it restricts the control voltage of the compressor instead.

 For comparison, imagine a fader on a mixing console with your hand moving the fader to ‘play compressor’.
 If now the fader was limited by a piece of duct tape at -10 dB, for example, it could only reduce the signal up to this value.
 If the input level dropped below this limit, the fader would be moved up correspondingly.